Jav65/ip/AI.md

 6. I also use AI to correct grammar in this documentation.
 7. I use AI to help design GUI layouts and component interactions, especially for early-stage prototyping and usability ideas.
 8. I use AI to help write JUnit test code—especially for generating test scaffolding, edge case coverage, and verifying expected behavior.
+9. I use AI to help fix wording and grammar in the User Guide, making it clearer and more professional.

 ## 🔍 Observations